Jake Norris

 Jake Norris (born 30 June 1999) is a British athlete, specialising in the hammer throw.
-He was the 2018 World U-20 (junior) champion and 2023 British Athletics Champion.
+He was the 2018 World U-20 (junior) champion and is a multiple-time British champion.

 Biography

-His home athletics club is Windsor, Slough Eton & Hounslow.
-He attended Louisiana State University in the United States.
+Norris played a number of sports including as a hooker in rugby union prior to focusing on athletics.
+He was coached by Paul Dickenson for 12 years, until his death in November 2024.
+A member of Windsor, Slough Eton & Hounslow Athletics Club, Norris attended Louisiana State University in the United States.
 In July 2016, he was a silver medalist at the 2016 European Athletics U18 Championships in Tbilisi.

 In June 2018, Norris competed at the England Athletics U23 and U20 Championships in Bedford and won with a British under-20 hammer record of 80.45m.
 He broke the British U20 record again with 80.65m throw in the 6 kg hammer, and won the gold medal at the 2018 IAAF World Junior Championship in Tampere.

 Although he threw 73.24 metres with the senior weight implement as a 17-year-old, as he moved into his early 20s he suffered from a series of minor injuries that interrupted his training and stunted his progress.
 He returned to Britain in 2022 and was trained by Paul Dickenson.
 After a accession of throws of 70 metres in 2023, he became the British hammer throw champion after winning the title at the 2023 British Athletics Championships in Manchester, in July, with a distance of 74.75 metres.
 He then set a new personal best of 76.30 metres in October 2023.

 In May 2024, he threw a personal best 77.37 metres in Kladno.
 He was also selected to represent Britain in the hammer at the 2024 European Athletics Championships in Rome, Italy, placing tenth overall with a throw of 73.66 metres He qualified for the 2024 Olympic Games by ranking but was one of a number of athletes controversially not selected by British Athletics.

-In March 2025, he competed for Great Britain at the European Throwing Cup, in Nicosia, Cyprus, and he places seventh overall with a throw of 75.61 metres.
-He was departed for the 2025 European Athletics Team Championships in Madrid in June 2025.
-In August he won his third consecutive British outdoor title at the 2025 UK Athletics Championships.
+In March 2025, he competed for Great Britain at the European Throwing Cup, in Nicosia, Cyprus, and placed seventh overall with a throw of 75.61 metres.
+He was selected for the 2025 European Athletics Team Championships in Madrid in June 2025.
+In August he won his third consecutive British outdoor title at the 2025 UK Athletics Championships, and represented Great Britain the following month at the 2025 World Athletics Championships.

+In May 2026, he set a new personal best of 77.76 metres while competing in Germany, to win the Halplus Werfertage Throws Meet ahead of Merlin Hummel.
+In June, Norris retained the British national hammer throw title at the 2026 UK Athletics Championships with 76.30 metres.
+He was selected to represent England at the 2026 Commonwealth Games in Glasgow, placing fourth overall with 71.66 metres.
+Competing for Great Britain at the 2026 European Championships in Birmingham, he qualified for the final on 10 August, and finished eleventh overall the following day with a best of 74.61 metres.